emirtb/myAppIOS/README.md

 <img src="https://im4.ezgif.com/tmp/ezgif-4-aaaed94cf1.gif"/>

-All  clicks on the header buttons are moved downck of buttons in header (ToogleMenu and Back button).
+All clicks on the header buttons are moved down (ToogleMenu and Back button).

 If you remove the Google maps or the Admob-Free everything works fine.